XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 - Published the api but got a 404 error.

 # How one should go about using the API

+- One should pull the data from the api's endpoints and use the data for data analytics or business insights.
+- This means that the data can be used to compare the performance of EcoPower-logistics with other companies that sell products in the same industry.
+- This can be used as a benchmark to determine where EcoPower-logistics stands as a company in comparison with other companies.

 # Bibliography( Research I did for me to be able to do this project)